SirPepe/ornament/Readme.md

 ```

 Content attribute values are parsed with `JSON.parse()`.
 Invalid JSON is
-represented with the object used to initialize the accessor, or the empty object
+represented with the data used to initialize the accessor.
+Using the IDL
-if the accessor has no initial value.
-Using the IDL attribute's setter with
-inputs than can't be serialized with JSON.`stringify()` throws Errors.
-This
+attribute's setter with inputs than can't be serialized with JSON.`stringify()`
-transformer is really just a wrapper around `JSON.parse()` and
+throws errors.
+This transformer is really just a wrapper around `JSON.parse()`
-`JSON.stringify()` without any object validation.
+and `JSON.stringify()` without any object validation.

 **Note for TypeScript:** Even though the transformer will accept literally any
 value at runtime, TS may infer a more restrictive type from the accessor's